HL7/uv-dx-pq/input/pagecontent/use_cases.md

 The test results would be sent back to the sponsor in the same FHIR format via RESTful API, and the sponsor would update the Specification and Batch Analyses bundles with any additional contextual information or metadata.

-Once final, the FHIR datasets can be bundled and stored until needed again or the bundle can be submitted to a health authority.

 **Step 5: Send to regulator**

-Once the data has been deemed acceptable for health authority review, the data can be submitted to a health authority for review via RESTful API, in which case the sponsor’s content management systems would engage in an API-to-API two-way communication with the regulator’s systems.
+Once the data has been deemed ready for health authority review, the data can be transformed to meet national regulatory requirements and submitted to a health authority for review.

 ### Facility Change
 Organization or facility information can be repetitive and challenging to manage throughout a product’s lifecycle and across jurisdictions, as global regulators may have different addresses and/or facility identifiers on file.
 In this scenario, a sponsor company wants to document a change to a testing facility’s address that is captured in the Organization resource.